 In summary, oral herpes is a common condition that can easily spread from one infected person to another through kissing.

-As a result, it’s best not to kiss someone if you have a cold sore.
-It’s also best to avoid oral sex until the cold sore heals, as even HSV-1 (the form of herpes that affects the lips and mouth) can be transferred through oral sex, potentially causing genital herpes.
+As a result, do not kiss someone if you have a cold sore.
+It’s also best to avoid oral sex until the cold sore heals, as even HSV-1 (the form of herpes that affects the lips and mouth) can be transferred through oral sex.